Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Unguja Zanzibar Seaweed Farm

-The island of Unguja is what people usually call Zanzibar, the capital of the region is located here and it’s indeed called Zanzibar City (comprising the old colonial neighborhood of Stone Town).
+The island of Unguja is what people usually call Zanzibar; the region’s capital is here, and it’s indeed called Zanzibar City (which comprises the old colonial neighborhood of Stone Town).
 Unguja is separated from the mainland by a channel, about 36.5 km wide at its narrowest point.

-Unguja/Zanzibar is one of the most touristic places in the whole of Africa, visited every year by more than 400,000 travelers.
+Unguja/Zanzibar is one of the most popular tourist destinations in Africa, attracting more than 400,000 travelers each year.
 Diving is the most common sports activity in Zanzibar, recently challenged by the rise of Kitesurfing.

 Pemba Island